othreecodes/dod/_posts/blog/2017-08-15-test-these-views.md

 Where I work, (As a Back-end Developer (Soon to be Full stack)), We've been working on changing the site architecture from a monolith (hope i spelt that right...im too lazy to google it) to a Microservice-y architecture.

-Basically these means that we'll be breaking down the site into services that communicate to eachother via APIs.(Its mainly [Django](http://djangoproject.com) bdw)
+Basically, these means that we'll be breaking down the site into services that communicate with eachother via APIs.(Its mainly [Django](http://djangoproject.com) bdw)
-Now I'm working on this service, pulling trying to replace the functionality thats in the current code base in my own microservice.
+Now I'm working on this service, trying to replace the functionality thats in the current code base in my own microservice.
 Before today, this was my REST view using [Django rest framework (DRF)](http://djangorestframework)

 *NB: If you haven't heard of Django before, the rest of these stuff will be to you what PHP is to me*